opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Furthermore, category and search result pages could also be tagged using the same mechanisms.
 This way third party websites could have a summary view into the datasets simply by linking to the appropriate URL.
 As far as we can tell, this is currently not supported or planned in CKAN.
 For more in-depth discussion of metadata support see: [Make consistent all forms of RDF output from CKAN #1890](https://github.com/ckan/ckan/issues/1890).

-In summary, starting with newer releases of CKAN, pasting links from the open data portal into a Web platform that supports the Web metadata protocols enables a richer sharing experience.
+In summary, starting with newer releases of CKAN (Comment: This is not a very useful conclusion for a dataowner who has no control on the CKAN version used here.
+He even probably doesn't know about the version in operation), pasting links from the open data portal into a Web platform that supports the Web metadata protocols enables a richer sharing experience.

 ## Widget